salihfurkaan/World-Happiness-Report/README.md

 Click <a href="https://www.kaggle.com/unsdsn/world-happiness"> here </a> to see the dataset!

 **Used Technologies**
-- Python (Seaborn, Matplotlib, Pandas)
+- Python (Seaborn, Matplotlib, Pandas, Scikit-learn)
-- Scikit-learn

 **Applied Machine Learning Algorithms:**
   - Linear Regression